kisstamasj/notes/notes/Backend/NestJS/05-data-persistence.md

 }
 ```
 > It is possible to call save without create a user entity, but in this case the hooks won't be called.
-> It is also true for update and delete function
+> It is also be true for update and delete function

 ### Hooks